Why Register as a Supporting Artiste?

 Legally able to work in the UK and have a National Insurance number?
 You can sign up and become a successful Supporting Artiste if you are:

 Interested?
-At the Casting Collective we offer two options to become a Supporting Artiste:
+Register with the Casting Collective to become a Supporting Artiste:

 Option 1

-Sign up and you will be put forward for all suitable jobs in your area for a 12 month period including urgent casting calls – with access to your online organiser for updates and guides.
+Register as a Supporting Artiste now to be considered for all suitable jobs in your area for an entire year, including urgent casting calls.
+Gain access to your online Artiste Organiser for updates and helpful guides.

 Option 2